-Lastly, up to \$1.3 million in each fiscal year may go towards the Firefighter I Training Grant Program.
+Up to \$1.3 million in each fiscal year under the ALI may go towards the Firefighter I Training Grant Program.
 These grants are awarded to fire training schools to provide training to newly hired or volunteer firefighters at no cost to the local government.
 Fire training schools apply through the State Fire Marshal and are awarded on a first-come, first-served basis.